Table of Contents

 And think about a world where we have no boundaries, no confinements, no restrictions, no criticism from people for what we think, what we desire, and what we want to achieve…

 Come out of the mindset that traps us in the zone of negativity.
 Come out of the world where we feel we are not enough, or others are deficient.
 Think beyond this imprisoned mindset.
-We can see the whole new world full of opportunities.
+We can see a whole new world full of opportunities.

 All we need is to come out of a deficient mindset, a mindset full of stereotypes and prejudice, and move to the mindset that changes the perspective with which we view this world – A Developmental mindset.